graphistry/graphistry-cli/docs/configure-security.md

 We **highly** encourage using TLS and make it easy:

-* [Configure the Caddyfile](configure.md) for auto-TLS with one line (recommended) or add your own TLS certificate
+* [Configure the Caddyfile](configure.md) for auto-TLS with one line (recommended), add your own TLS certificate, or offload TLS
 * TLS is required for JWT auth to be secured against MitM attacks
-* Auto-TLS requires a domain name
+* The built-in auto-TLS requires a domain name

 ### Firewalls & SSH